The purpose of this Action Guide is to help you identify your own current set of skills as well as the skills required of various professions.

 - Rate each card by dragging and dropping it to the appropriate column.
 Click 'Create a New Card' if you want to create your own skill card.

-- Rank-order your cards in the first column (limit of 5).
-Print out a copy of your completed card sort.
+- Rank-order your cards in the first column (limit of 5), and record them in the spaces below for Top Skills.
+Print out a copy of your completed card sort if you want to save your results.
 (There is no option to save).

 Exercise 2: Complete the O*Net Skills Search (Identify skills for various professions)